netgroup/Mantoo-VM-conf/README.md

 3. A [Vagrantfile](https://www.vagrantup.com/) (in the `vagrant` directory)

 ## Building the VM
-After you have installed Packer, just run: `packer build packer/OSHI-VM.json`
+After you have installed Packer, just run: `packer build OSHI-VM.json` from the `packer` directory.

 ## Provisioning the VM
 The current Packer template (`packer/OSHI-VM.json`) is configured to execute the following provisioning steps: